OrionReed/dom3d/README.md

 ## Development
 1. Run `yarn install`
-2. Run `yarn watch` to watch for changes and automatically rebuild the extension, or one of the `build:{browser}` scripts to build a specific browser.
+2. Run `yarn watch` to watch for changes and automatically rebuild the extension.
 3. Load the extension from `dist/{browser}` following the steps above.

 You can use [web-ext](https://github.com/mozilla/web-ext) to reload the extension in Firefox automatically.
 Chrome requires a manual reload from the `chrome://extensions` page.